nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Marking a task that has not been assigned to any persons as completed

    1. Prerequisites: List all tasks using the `listt` command.
 At least one task in the list.
-First task has not been assigned to any person, which can be verified by using `findt TITLE` (where `TITLE` is the title of the first task) which should display an empty list.
-First task is currently not marked as completed (red cross appears below task).
+First task has not been assigned to any person, which can be verified by checking that there are no persons tagged.
+First task is currently not marked as completed (red cross appears next to task title).
    2. Test case: `mark 1`<br>
       Expected: Details of the task that is marked shown in the feedback message.
-A green tick will appear under the task.
+A green tick will appear next to the task title.
    3. Test case: `mark 0`<br>
       Expected: No tasks are marked.
 Error details shown in feedback message.
    4. Other incorrect mark commands to try: `mark`, `mark x` (where x is larger than the list size).